 Title: Conforming to general health, safety and welfare in the workplace.
-Unit Number: M/508/6537

 Unit Number: M/508/6537 Learning outcomes The learner will be able to: essment criteria learner can: Comply with all workplace health, safety and welfare legislation requirements.
 1.1 Comply with information from workplace inductions and any health, safety and welfare briefings attended relevant to the occupational area.
 1.2 Use health and safety control equipment safely to carry out the activity in accordance with legislation and organisational requirements.
 1.3 Comply with statutory requirements, safety notices and warning notices displayed within the workplace and/or on equipment.
-1.4 State why and when health and safety control equipment, identified by the principles of protection, should be used relating to types, purpose and limitations of each type, the work situation, occupational use and the general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
+1.4 State why and when health and safety control equipment, identified by the principles of protection, should be used relating to types, purpose and limitations of each type, the work situation, occupational use and the general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 1.5 State how the health and safety control equipment relevant to the work should be used in accordance with the given instructions.
 1.6 State which types of health, safety and welfare legislation, notices and warning signs are relevant to the occupational area and associated equipment.
 1.7 State why health, safety and welfare legislation, notices and warning signs are relevant to the occupational area.
 1.8 State how to comply with control measures that have been identified by risk assessments and safe systems of work.
-2 2 Recognise hazards associated with the workplace that have not been previously controlled and report them in accordance with organisational procedures. ace that have usly controlled 2.1 Report any hazards created by changing circumstances within the workplace in accordance with organisational procedures.
+2 Recognise haza with the workp not been previc and report ther lace that have 2.1 Report any hazards created by changing circumstances within the workplace in accordance with organisational procedures. with organisational procedures.
 2.2 List typical hazards associated with the work environment and occupational area in relation to resources, substances, asbestos, equipment, obstructions, storage, services and work activities.
 2.3 List the current Health and Safety Executive top ten safety risks.

-Title: Conform g to general health, safety and welfare in the workplace.
-Learning outcomes The learner will be able to: Assessment criteria The learner can: 2 continued 2.4 List the current Health and Safety Executive top five health risks.
+Title: Conforming to onforming to general health, safety and welfare in the workplace.
+Learning outcomes ssment criteria The learner will be a ible to: The le arner can: 2 continued 2.4 List the current Health and Safety Executive top five health risks.
 2.5 State how changing circumstances within the workplace could cause hazards.
 2.6 State the methods used for reporting changed circumstances, hazards and incidents in the workplace.
-3 Comply with organisat policies and procedure safe systems of work and quality working practices. contribute to health, s and welfare.
-3.2 Contribute to discussions by offering/providing feedback relating to health, safety and welfare.
+3 Comply with o policies and p rocedures to 3.1 Interpret and comply with given instructions to maintain safe systems of work and quality working practices. and welfare. health, safety 3.2 Contribute to discussions by offering/providing feedback relating to health, safety and welfare.
 3.3 Contribute to the maintenance of workplace welfare facilities in accordance with workplace welfare procedures.
 3.4 Safely store health and safety control equipment in accordance with given instructions.
 3.5 Dispose of waste and/or consumable items in accordance with legislation.
 3.6 State the organisational policies and procedures for health, safety and welfare, in relation to: dealing with accidents and emergencies associated with the work and environment methods of receiving or sourcing information reporting stopping work evacuation fire risks and safe exit procedures consultation and feedback.
 3.7 State the appropriate types of fire extinguishers relevant to the work.
 3.8 State how and when the different types of fire extinguishers are used in accordance with legislation and official guidance.